Analytic calculations of the spectra of ultra-high energy cosmic ray nuclei. I. The case of CMB radiation: Introduction

-We present and compare here three new methods for the analytic calculation of UHE nuclei spectra: the evolution-trajectory method, kinetic equation method combined with trajectory calculations and the method of coupled kinetic equations.
+We present here three new methods for the analytic calculation of UHE nuclei spectra: the evolution-trajectory method, kinetic equation method combined with trajectory calculations and the method of coupled kinetic equations (CKE).
 In this paper (paper I) we include only CMB as the radiation with which UHE nuclei interact.
-The main emphasis of this paper is given to the theoretical issues of these methods.
-It is more convenient to do it with CMB only, because the Planck spectrum and the exact knowledge of the cosmological evolution of this radiation make formulae simpler and the description of the method more transparent.
+The main emphasis of this paper is given to the theoretical issues of these methods and comparing them with each other.
+It is more plausible to do it using the CMB alone, because the Planck spectrum and the exact knowledge of the cosmological evolution of this radiation make formulae simple and the results more transparent.
 The phenomenological predictions obtained with CMB only are always relevant for the highest energy part of the spectra.

-In a forthcoming paper (paper II) we will include also the interaction with EBL radiations, and focus more on the observational applications of our new computation scheme.
+In the accompanying paper II we will include also the interaction with EBL radiations, and focus more on the observational applications of our new computation scheme.

 The paper is organized as follows: in section \ref{sec:propagation} we calculate the energy losses of nuclei on the CMB radiation, and compute the evolution trajectories.
 In section \ref{sec:comb} the combined method is presented, where space particle density is obtained from kinetic equation, and trajectories are used only for calculations of the generation rates.
 In section \ref{sec:coupled-kinetic} the method of coupled kinetic equations is developed.
-Conclusions are presented in section \ref{sec:conclusions}.
+In section \ref{comparison} the fluxes obtained with the CKE method are compared with available results in literature.
+Finally, conclusions are presented in section \ref{sec:conclusions}.
 In the appendixes we give a detailed calculation and discussion of the following technical problems: generation rates calculated from number of particles conservation, in appendix \ref{app:generation}; the ratio of energy intervals at different redshifts, in appendix \ref{app:dgamma}; the analytic solutions of kinetic equations, in appendix \ref{app:solution}, and the comparison of the secondary nuclei and proton fluxes, in appendix \ref{app:comparison}.